Testosterone Therapy Vs. Testosterone Supplements

-Testosterone Therapy Vs Testosterone Supplements: Testosterone is stimulated and produced by the testes and is key to driving male sexual behavior.
-Although testosterone is a sex hormone, it plays many crucial roles in the body.
-It is responsible for regulating a man’s sex drive (libido), bone and muscle mass, fat distribution and the production of red blood cells, Decreased libido and sperm.
+It regulates a man’s sex drive (libido), bone and muscle mass, fat distribution, and the production of red blood cells, Decreased libido, and sperm.
 The body begins to produce testosterone as early as seven weeks after conception, with levels reaching their peak at puberty.
-As men age, levels of testosterone start to drop, and this affects individuals in different ways.
+As men age, testosterone levels start to drop, affecting individuals differently.

-Decreased Motivation: As testosterone production diminishes so do energy boosting components and restful sleep, thus producing decreased motivation.
+As testosterone production diminishes, so do energy-boosting components and restful sleep, thus producing decreased motivation.

-Depression: When a person experiences low testosterone levels it alters hormone production, which can lead to depression.
+When a person experiences low testosterone levels, it alters hormone production, which can lead to depression.

-Fatigue: A decrease in testosterone levels leads to hormonal changes, which can cause fatigue.
-This can be exacerbated by low testosterone-induced sleep loss, which can easily turn into a vicious cycle.
+A decrease in testosterone levels leads to hormonal changes, which can cause fatigue.
+Low testosterone-induced sleep loss can exacerbate this, quickly becoming a vicious cycle.

-High Cholesterol: High cholesterol is a silent killer that can lead to a variety of heart conditions.
-Testosterone injections, when used in a proper protocol, can lower cholesterol, blood pressure, and triglyceride levels.
+High cholesterol is a silent killer that can lead to various heart conditions.
+Testosterone injections, used in a proper protocol, can lower cholesterol, blood pressure, and triglyceride levels.

-Thyroid: The hormones produced by the thyroid and adrenal glands regulate key processes throughout the body.
+The hormones produced by the thyroid and adrenal glands regulate critical processes throughout the body.
 If thyroid hormone and cortisol levels are abnormal, the rest of the body does not function properly.

-Weight Gain: The production of certain hormones decreases after the age of 30.
-The lean body mass of some organs also starts to decrease, whereas fat mass increases.
+The production of certain hormones decreases after the age of 30.
+The lean body mass of some organs also starts to drop, whereas fat mass increases.

 When Age Becomes The Deciding Factor

-In the quest for ‘physical fitness’ and ‘bodybuilding’, a growing number of young men in their 20s and 30s try to boost their testosterone levels through external testosterone supplementation, Includes natural supplements, and or synthetic supplements (anabolic steroids).
-However, use of these supplements (test boosters and AAS) can have damaging and irreversible effects on the body in the long term, such as a reduction in sperm count (even zero counts!), excess fluid retention, enlargement of the prostate and an increase in red blood cells.
+In the quest for ‘physical fitness’ and ‘bodybuilding,’ a growing number of young men in their 20s and 30s try to boost their testosterone levels through external testosterone supplementation, Including natural and synthetic supplements (anabolic steroids).
+However, the use of these supplements (test boosters and AAS) can have damaging and irreversible effects on the body in the long term, such as a reduction in sperm count (even zero counts!), excess fluid retention, enlargement of the prostate and an increase in red blood cells.

 Dr. Rupin Shah is a Urologist at the Lilavati Hospital in Mumbai and has been a part of the medical field for decades.